-The CPAP machine recall lawsuit against Philips is one of the new mass torts that sprung up during 2021.
+The CPAP machine recall lawsuit against Philips is one of the new mass torts that sprung up in 2021.
 Philips recalled millions of CPAP and BiPAP devices used for sleep apnea after discovering that the sound abatement foam in the machines was causing users to inhale toxic chemicals.
 Our firm has gotten over a thousand calls and has signed up hundreds of plaintiffs.
 CPAP lawsuits followed and continue to get filed.

 In October, just a few months after Philips announced the recall, there were enough CPAP recall lawsuits in federal courts to prompt the JPML to consolidate them into a new class-action MDL.
 The Philips CPAP Recall MDL was established in the Western District of Pennsylvania under Judge Joy Flowers Conti.

-We are still in the infancy of this MDL, with the first status conference scheduled for December 15.
+As of October 2022, the CPAP recall MDL had around 300 pending cases, but this number is expected to increase rapidly as registered claims are converted into pending cases.
 The settlement payouts in CPAP cases will really depend on the type of injuries and whether they can be linked to these defective CPAP machines.